tomsquest/tomsquest.github.io/pages/now.md

 ### May 2025

+- [book] Read the last volume of “The Expanse” (vol. 9).
+A good sci-fi series.
 - <span class="tag">[book]</span> Started reading "Thinking fast and slow".
 Biases, we are full of quirks!

 ### April 2025